 DVC enables a new experimentation methodology that integrates easily with existing Git workflows.
 For example, a separate branch can be created for each experiment, with a subsequent merge of the branch if the experiment is successful.

 DVC innovates by giving users the ability to easily navigate through past experiments without recomputing them each time.

 Pipelines and dependency graphs (DAG) such as Airflow, Luigi, etc.

 DVC is focused on data science and modeling.
 As a result, DVC pipelines are lightweight and easy to create and modify.
 However, DVC lacks advanced pipeline execution features like execution monitoring, error handling, and recovering.

 dvc is purely a command line tool without a graphical user interface (GUI)

 and doesn't run any daemons or servers.
 Nevertheless, DVC can generate images

 with pipeline and experiment workflow visualizations.

-See also our sister project, CML, that helps fill some of
+See also our sister project, CML, that helps fill some of these gaps.